ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aaa.md

 There may be cases where the visual style of a registry or platform does not allow for icon usage.
 It is acceptable to omit the lock icon in these cases.

 ![A screenshot of a UI example of the highest level AAA requirements for visualising the sidebar content specifically](/attestations-style-guide/images/highest-requirements-4.png "A screenshot of a UI example of the highest level AAA requirements for visualising the sidbar content specifcally")
+_A screenshot of a UI example of the highest level AAA requirements for visualising the sidebar content specifically_

 As previously stated, when positioning attestation content in the sidebar, it should not appear above essential general information such as: